rubyrubysnell/scrolling-template-23-stub/Readme.md

 To begin:

-- Add a button inside the third container div, the one that reads "But then Voldemort came and he tried to kill her..."
+- Add a button inside the second container div, the one in which we have just added the `right-to-left` animation.
-- Give the id `animator` to this button
+- Give the id `animator` to this button.
-- Create a constant variable in the `animation-manajger.js` pointint to that button called `animationTriggerButton`
+- In the `animation-manager.js`, create a constant variable, name it `animationTriggerButton` pointing to that button.
-- Add an event listener for the `onclick` event linked to a function that simply logs in the console 'The animation was triggered'
+- Add an event listener for the `onclick` event linked to a function that simply logs in the console `"The animation was triggered"`

 <details>
 <summary> Solution - HTML</summary>
-In your html you should have added a line inside one of the div containers like so:
+In your html you should have added a line inside the second div containers like so:

 ```html
 <button id="animator">Animate Me</button>